-Most people head to Sabang as a day trip from Puerto Princesa to see the Underground River.
+Most people head to Sabang as a day trip from Puerto Princesa to do the Underground River boat tour.
 Instead of a day trip, I HIGHLY recommend staying in Sabang for a few nights instead.
 It’s truly a hidden gem.
 Unlike other popular Palawan destinations, you’ll have this place practically to yourself.
 We only stayed for two nights, but wish we could have extended for a couple more.

 - Arrive in the afternoon, get settled, and pick up dinner on the beach